fastai/course-v3/docs/terminal_tutorial.md

 <img alt="Turn WSL on" src="/images/terminal/wsl.png" class="screenshot">

 Once this is done, you just have to install Ubuntu from the Windows Store and launch the app.
 Note that this is a full Ubuntu installation running inside Windows!
 So when installing software for use in this environment, you should follow steps for Ubuntu, not for Windows.
+It's very useful to be able to copy/paste with keyboard shortcuts in your WSL terminal; here's how to enable that:

+1. Right click on the title bar
+2. Click “Properties”
+3. Check “Use ctrl+shift+c/v as Copy/Paste”.

 ### Windows XP, 7, and 8